armory/docs/content/en/scale-agent/_index.md

 **Cons**

 - You need to create kubeconfig file for each account.
-- The API servers of the target clusters need to be accessible from the Agent cluster.
+- The API servers of the target clusters need to be accessible from the Armory Agent cluster.
 - You need to expose gRPC port for Clouddriver through an external load balancer capable of handling HTTP/2 for gRPC communication.

 ![Infra mode](/images/armory-agent/agent-infra-mode.png)